donpowers/BeeMgtApp-Client/README.md

 8. Use a front-end Javascript app to communicate with your API (both read and write) and render data that it receives in the browser

+##App Description

 This app is intended to be used by someone who keeps bees.
-A beekeeper needs to actively manager their hives.
+A beekeeper needs to actively manage their hives.
 During the peak season(April through Ocotber) the beekeeper regularly inspect their hives.
 During this inspection process the beekeeper will make observations and implement management practices that need to be recorded so the beekeeper can act upon them at a furture date.